 By Miguel Silva Reichinger Pinto Correia No Comments

-All mentions above are merely academic and opinionated, so the considerations in this article, as well as the examples given, should not be seen as something absolutely certain in legal terms.
-Continue reading
+Although there is nothing in the law that prevents the contract of exchange of real estate property for cryptocurrencies, it is important to note that since there is no doctrine, jurisprudence or specific legislation on the subject, all mentions above are merely academic and opinionated, so the considerations in this article, as well as the examples given, should not be seen as something absolutely certain in legal terms.